pmjordan/my_tosca_tool/README.md

 --tosca_file <path> // pass the path to a file which is to evaluated
 ```

+## Operation
+If the supplied file contains a TOSCA header then it will normally reported as a PASS, the exception is if it also contains 'not deployable' in which case it will reported as valid but undeployable.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.